Almost Witt Vectors: Almost Witt vectors and purity

 Noting that $\omega_{i*}(C)$ is an $\omega_{i*}(A)$-module, by base-change this reduces to the second part of Theorem~\ref{thm:wittdescent}.
-To prove $W_n(f)$ is weakly \'{e}tale, we have that the multiplication map $\mu_B: B \otimes_A B \to B$ is flat, and therefore by the first part of this proposition, $W_n(\mu_B): W_n(B) \otimes_{W_n(A)} W_n(B) \to W_n(B)$ is flat too, and the conclusion follows. \end{proof} \begin{cor} Assume the conditions of Theorem~\ref{thm:wittdescent}; the diagram:
+To prove $W_n(f)$ is weakly \'{e}tale, we have that the multiplication map $\mu_B: B \otimes_A B \to B$ is flat, but in particular also weakly \'{e}tale too.
+Therefore by the first part of this proposition, $W_n(\mu_B): W_n(B) \otimes_{W_n(A)} W_n(B) \to W_n(B)$ is flat, and the conclusion follows. \end{proof} \begin{cor} Assume the conditions of Theorem~\ref{thm:wittdescent}; the diagram: